0xleft/mk/README.md

 ## Brick wall:

-When launching tests for the first move it correctly says 20 legal moves; But on numworks it says 0 legal moves;
+Im too lazy to optimize for the insane limitations of memory on numworks